nnaumenko/metaf/docs/sphinx/reference.rst

 		.. cpp:enumerator:: SUNSHINE_DURATION_MINUTES

 			Sunshine duration in minutes that occurred the previous calendar day (or zero if no sunshine occurred).

+		.. cpp:enumerator:: CORRECTED_WEATHER_OBSERVATION

+			This group designates a corrected weather observation; value reports the sequential number of correction, e.g. 1st, 2nd, 3rd, etc; this group is only used in Canada.

 	**Acquiring group data**